Nura: Rise of the Yokai Clan: Anime

 The anime series, produced by Studio Deen, aired from July 6 to December 21, 2010.
 It is licensed for North America by Viz Media under the name Nura: Rise of the Yokai Clan.
 New episodes, subtitled in English, were made available for streaming on their website several hours after they aired in Japan.
-The opening themes are Fast Forward and Sunshine performed by Monkey Majik and the ending themes are Sparky☆Start and Symphonic Dream performed by Katate Size (Aya Hirano, Yui Horie and Ai Maeda).
-The anime was released on eight DVDs.
+The opening themes are Fast Forward and Sunshine performed by Monkey Majik and the ending themes are Sparky Start and Symphonic Dream performed by Katate Size (Aya Hirano, Yui Horie and Ai Maeda).
+The episodes were collected on eight DVDs from September 23, 2010, to April 22, 2011.

 The second season, Nura: Rise of the Yokai Clan – Demon Capital (ぬらりひょんの孫 千年魔京, Nurarihyon no Mago Sennen Makyō), aired in Japan from July 5 to December 20, 2011.
 It was made available for streaming with English subtitles the next day.
 Two additional 23-minute OVAs were subsequently released in December 4, 2012 and March 4, 2013 after Demon Capital finished.
 They were bundled with the limited edition releases of volumes 24 and 25 of the manga.

 The English dub of the series was posted for streaming on Viz Media's online network, Neon Alley, which starting on October 2, 2012.
 Viz Media later released the series on DVD/Blu-ray on March 10, 2014.
 Originally it was going to be released on January 28, 2014.